Tuesday, April 3, 2018

 Self-esteem is very important.
 Children should be raised feeling good about themselves.
 In order to assure self-esteem in our children we have eliminated failure.
 Disappointment detracts from one’s self-esteem.
-Failure leads to anxiety, lethargy, and drugs.
+Failure leads to anxiety, lethargy, and main-lining heroin.

 Today’s children are fortunate in that we have learned the importance of instant gratification and we seek to eliminate failure and disappointment.